juanferrer/session-reports/campaigns/_heroes_for_ghosts/handouts/third-unveiling.md

 > *Hoc cantu, mundus purificatur.*

 5. Sacrifice to the Abyss: Offer the components to the abyss, a testament to the sacrifice that creation demands, aligning the cosmic energies to your will.
 6. The Manifestation: As the ritual culminates, a vision of the nascent deity or pantheon emerges from the chaos, shaped by the desires and fears of those who will bow before them.
-This vision, ephemeral yet potent, solidifies the deity’s presence, weaving it into the very essence of reality.
+This vision, ephemeral yet potent, solidifies the deity's presence, weaving it into the very essence of reality.

 ---